Medvedev91/timeto.me/README.md

 - Timer is running all the time;
 - Using repeating tasks to the max;
 - Timer, activity and checklist will be set automatically.

+# First Steps

+**You can already use the app!**

+Right now, try playing with the app: tap the timer icon and start a new activity, then check the history and summary.

+After that, create repeating tasks.
+You can rely on my examples.
+They will appear in the "Today" folder tomorrow.

+Then move on to advanced features.

+Good luck! 🍀